-In the course of decades, various unproven and doubtful ideas have dominated the discourse of the Kennedy assassination.
-Often a quick fix to the intractable problems of the case offers a faulty premise; instead of providing substantial evidence theories and speculation dominate such ideas.
-However, in time the evidence always gains on them and forces greater scrutiny and higher standards of discourse and proof are required.
+In the course of decades, various unproven and doubtful ideas have dominated the discourse of the Kennedy assassination because a quick fix to the intractable problems of the case using faulty premises is offered.
+Instead of providing substantial evidence, assertions and speculation often dominate less than compelling beliefs enshrined within assumptions.
+The problem with claiming a definitive idea without providing definitive verifiable evidence becomes quickly apparent.
+However, in time the evidence always gains on them and forces greater scrutiny because higher standards of discourse and evidence are required.

 The Commission states, "There is still another category of speculation and rumor that complicated and broadened the work of the Commission.
 Numerous people claimed to have seen Oswald or Ruby at various times and places in the United States or abroad.
 Others insisted that during the days following the assassination, they had detected significant actions on television that- were witnessed by no one else..."xvi Indeed, many speculations have risen and fallen since then.
 Yet in this specific instance, the Commission actually agrees with all the witnesses.
 It is quite the novel idea considering how many witnesses that went otherwise ignored.

 Additional feasibly contending evidence includes the verbal statement of Lee Harvey Oswald himself.xvii Some suggest we cannot trust any of the evidence, which is ridiculous, for how else can we prove anything?
-If most evidence available indicates something, it is more than likely to have occurred.
-Consider the amount of work and people required to suppress this idea.
-It would be a large undertaking of little value, since the matter still proves nothing of substance.
-It is not a smoking gun in my view, but smoke and mirrors.
+If most evidence available indicates something, it is more than likely to have occurred and consider the amount of work and people required to suppress this idea.
+It would be a large undertaking of little value since the matter still proves nothing of substance and is not a smoking gun but smoke and mirrors.

 i.
 Hearings of the President's Commission, Volume VI, Statement of Bill Nolan Lovelady, p.
 338